jump-dev/JuMP.jl/docs/src/manual/nlp.md

 #### Univariate functions

-For univariate functions, the gradient function `∇f` should return a number that represents the first-order derivative:
+For univariate functions, the gradient function `∇f` returns a number that represents the first-order derivative:
 ```@example
 using JuMP #hide